Sauropodomorpha: Body size

 The evolution of obligatory quadrupedality enabled the true sauropods and their closest relatives to achieve very large sizes.
 The oldest confidently quadrupedal sauropodomorph, Melanorosaurus is not known from very complete remains, and Paul Barrett and Jonah Choiniere declined to suggest a mass estimate in their osteology of Melanorosaurus published in 2024.
 However, Gregory S. Paul estimated Melanorosaurus to have been about 8 m long and weighed around a ton, which is comparable to many bipedal sauropodomorphs.
 By the end of the Triassic, the 7 ton Lessemsaurus had evolved, marking the origin of the oldest true sauropods.
 The early Jurassic saw the evolution of the even larger Ledumahadi, which weighed around 12 tons.

 The final anatomical bottleneck on the size of the true sauropods was the anatomy of their limbs.
 Columnar limbs evolved at some point in the early Jurassic.
 The oldest sauropod known to have had columnar limbs was Vulcanodon, which lived in what is now Zimbabwe around 199-188 million years ago.
 Earlier sauropods may have had columnar limbs, but their remains are too incomplete to determine if this is the case.
-Vulcanodon has been estimated to have weighed up to 10 tons, making it one of the largest terrestrial animals of its time.
-Most sauropods during this period—such as Barapasaurus, Rhoetosaurus, and Patagosaurus—weighed between 7-10 tons.
-True gigantism emerged at the beginning of the Late Jurassic; genera like Turiasaurus and Mamenchisaurus were up to 20-25 m long and may have weighed up to 30 tons.
+Vulcanodon has been estimated to have had mass up to 10 tons, making it one of the largest terrestrial animals of its time.
+Most sauropods during this period—such as Barapasaurus, Rhoetosaurus, and Patagosaurus—had mass between 7-10 tons.
+True gigantism emerged at the beginning of the Late Jurassic; genera like Turiasaurus and Mamenchisaurus were up to 20-25 m long and may have had masses up to 30 tons.
 During the Late Jurassic and throughout the Cretaceous Period, true gigantism evolved independently several times in distantly related sauropod groups.
-Giants like Brachiosaurus, Dreadnoughtus, and Ruyangosaurus are believed to have exceeded 30-35 m in length and weighed in excess of 50 tons, making them the largest land animals of all time.
+Giants like Brachiosaurus, Dreadnoughtus, and Ruyangosaurus are believed to have exceeded 30-35 m in length and had masses in excess of 50 tons, making them the largest land animals of all time.
 Higher mass estimates have been made for very poorly-known taxa such as Maraapunisaurus and Bruhathkayosaurus, but these remain controversial.